EmiFej/WB-OEMC/docs/setup.md

 # Goal
 -  We want to create a repeatable environment.
 - ✅ We use [`uv`](https://docs.astral.sh/uv/) for fast installing + managing dependencies automatically.
+- ✅ We use `Makefile` to execute the sequentual comands for a successful setup of `uv` environment.

 # Actions for First time use: